If there was no death, life would be pointless, like an eternal carousel ride. You enjoy it, because you know it will come to an end.

 His songs are perhaps the most covered ones since 1962.

-This is rather the beginning of a career, not the end!
+This is more like the beginning of a career, not the end!

 Here comes the story of the Hurricane